-Supervised ML relies upon a relevant training dataset of known question-answer outcomes (‘labeled data’), unsupervised ML initially uses no labeled training data and relies upon the existence of natural patterns in the data, and reinforcement ML pursues an iterative trial and reinforcement process to build the solution.
+Supervised ML relies upon a relevant training dataset of known question-answer outcomes (‘labeled data’), unsupervised ML initially uses no labeled training data and depends upon the existence of natural patterns in the data.
+Reinforcement ML pursues an iterative trial and reinforcement process to build the solution.
 In recent years, significant progress has been made in all flavors of ML as technology has developed and vast amounts of data for testing have become available.
-PGS is not alone in exploring the fields of seismic acquisition, processing, reservoir characterization and interpretation for worthwhile applications of AI and ML.
+PGS is not alone in exploring the fields of seismic acquisition, processing, reservoir characterization, and interpretation for practical applications of AI and ML.

-Two examples of ML solutions briefly considered below are more automated coherent noise attenuation and more automated velocity model building—two of the largest bottlenecks in seismic processing flows.
-Both ambitions benefit from the huge redundancy of information acquired in modern 3D seismic surveys.
+Two ML solutions briefly considered below are more automated coherent noise attenuation and more automated velocity model building—two of the most significant bottlenecks in seismic processing flows.
+Both ambitions benefit from the redundancy of information acquired in modern 3D seismic surveys.

 Automating Velocity Model Building

-For example, a simple starting velocity model can be used to automate a sophisticated tomographic update of a large survey volume in only a few days—a process that historically takes weeks to months using manual iterative updates.
-First, automated analysis is performed to understand the local statistical characteristics of the dataset, and then an appropriate population of random perturbations is generated and applied to the starting velocity model.
-All the velocity models in the population are then passed through a highly efficient tomographic inversion engine (PGS hyperTomo).
-After a number of cycles a usable velocity model is generated with the convergence criterion being flat common image gathers (CIGs).
+For example, a simple starting velocity model can automate a sophisticated tomographic update of an extensive survey volume in only a few days.
+This process historically takes weeks to months using manual iterative updates.
+First, automated analysis must be performed to understand the local statistical characteristics of the dataset.
+Then an appropriate population of random perturbations is generated and applied to the starting velocity model.
+All the velocity models in the population then pass through a highly efficient tomographic inversion engine (PGS hyperTomo).
+After several cycles, you can generate a usable velocity model with the convergence criterion being flat common-image gathers (CIGs).

-Following proof-of-concept studies in 2019, the PGS hyperModel methodology was recently applied to a large 3D volume (3 500 sq. km) that straddles shallow and deepwater environments from a survey in West Africa.
-Final results are remarkably accurate, as well as insensitive to large errors in the starting model (see the figure below).
-PGS is also exploring ways to automate Full Waveform Inversion (FWI) that benefit from recent developments in how FWI models data reflectivity: Latest developments will be presented at the EAGE conference in June.
+Following proof-of-concept studies in 2019, PGS recently applied this hyperModel methodology to a large 3D volume (3 500 sq. km) that straddles shallow and deepwater environments from a survey in West Africa.
+The final results are remarkably accurate and insensitive to significant errors in the starting model (see the figure below).
+PGS is also exploring ways to automate Full Waveform Inversion (FWI) that benefit from recent developments in how FWI models data reflectivity: Latest results will be presented at the EAGE conference in June.

 Noise occurs in many forms throughout a processing flow.
 Most initial seismic processing attempts to remove noise so the data can be migrated with optimum quality after the velocity model is derived.
-Nevertheless, migrated images are often contaminated by uncompensated migration swings (see the upper part of the figure below).
+Nevertheless, migrated images often exhibit contamination from uncompensated migration swings (see the upper part of the figure below).
 This noise (suboptimal deconstructive interference of the migration response) is a result of uneven subsurface illumination due to limited data coverage and/or propagation through complex media.
-Most of the time it is easy for humans to visually distinguish the artifacts in the images.
-We usually address this problem by designing filters that attenuate the noise, however, it is often difficult to create filters that remove the noise without damaging the image resolution.
-In the figure below a DNN was trained to attenuate coherent noise on seismic images.
-The application to a field dataset demonstrates the potential of the method to successfully attenuate migration swings without unacceptably compromising image resolution.
+Most of the time it is easy for humans to distinguish the artifacts in the images visually.
+We usually address this problem by designing filters that attenuate the noise.
+However, it is often challenging to create filters that remove the noise without damaging the image resolution.
+In the figure below, a DNN was trained to attenuate coherent noise on seismic images.
+The application to a field dataset demonstrates the method's potential to successfully attenuate migration swings without unacceptably compromising image resolution.

 Slide the bar to compare migrated seismic data containing undesirable noise artifacts (left) and the outputs of a Machine Learning effort to attenuate much of the noise without compromising image resolution (right).